 1. Import Users

-All your Jira project users will be imported as well.
-Users list is read-only view and no user can be added or removed from this list.
+All your Jira project users will be imported with project data.
+Project Users list is read only and no user can be added or removed from this list.

 Click on Save Users button to add users in Yodiz and move to next step.

 In this step, you can select what item types you want to show in Yodiz.
 This is the most vital step as it classifies what Jira items will appear in Yodiz as which item type.
 Mapping is quite customizable.